Ambler Area Running Club

 AARC has a team participating in the Mid-Atlantic USA Track & Field Club Challenge Grand Prix.
 Everyone in the club is welcome to join - you just need to join the USATF as an AARC member prior to competing in any of the races.

-The Club Challenge is a series of 12 events throughout the year in the tri-state area, starting with our Fireside Frostbite 5-Miler and ending with the Philadelphia Half & Full Marathons.
+The Club Challenge is a series of 11 events throughout the year in the tri-state area, starting with Shiver by the River in April and ending with the Philadelphia Half & Full Marathons in November.
 Distances are from 1 mile to 26.1 miles.
-The list of 2020's events can be found below.
+The list of 2021's events can be found below.

 Cash awards go the fastest clubs!
 1st Place $1,200, 2nd $900, 3rd $675, 4th $475, 5th $325, 6th $200, 7th $125, 8th $75, 9th $50, and 10th $50.
 Team scores are calculated for the fastest five runners at each event, and the best eight of the twelve events overall.